sionpixley/DLL-Useful/Files/README.md

 - Empty column values are treated as null
 - Column values null and "null" are also treated as null
 - If using null, please mark which properties are nullable in the class definition
+- There are asynchronous versions of the Read method (ReadAsync)

 ```
 // Every row in our CSV file is a Student object